Atlantic Ocean Views

 On the last day, we will drop guests at either JAX and Palm Coast.

 Parking: We have arranged for complimentary long term parking for the duration of your tour in Palm Coast.
-While will do end our cycling in Jacksonville, FL, with an opportunity to shower prior to departure, we do offer a return shuttle to Palm Coast, FL.
+While we do end our cycling in Jacksonville, FL, with an opportunity to shower prior to departure, we do offer a return shuttle to Palm Coast, FL.

 As many of our guests are driving to return points north of Florida, some opt to leave their car in the Jacksonville area at an airport hotel of their choosing.
 If you elect to stay at an airport hotel the night prior to Day 1 of our tour, those hotels will often extend complimentary parking for the duration of your time away.
 Carolina Tailwinds will return you to your car at the Jacksonville airport, Jacksonville, or Palm Coast at the end of the tour.
 Please call with questions or for additional clarification.